 - A — Appreciate.
 Single out top performers publicly, if possible.

 - C — Challenge.
-Offer opportunities so people reach to perform at a higher level.
+Offer opportunities so people can perform at a higher level.

 - T — Trust.
 Create a relationship that encourages people to bring concerns to you.